 - Inference: Assuming an answer based on facts we already know

 - Inductive reasoning: Observing a specific pattern, then making a general conclusion

 - Deductive reasoning: Observing a general premise, then applying it to a specific situation

 For example, as a writer on a marketing team, I might use logical thinking, and specifically inductive reasoning, by taking action based on a specific trend I notice about my company’s audience.
 I may notice a specific pattern — for instance, that our audience is clicking on stories that have investment banking skills in them.
 Then, I could make the general conclusion that our audience values investment banking content.
 I would then test my hypothesis by writing more content on that topic, and hopefully increase our audience in the process.

 Analytical people seek all the facts and information before coming to a conclusion.
 A smart researcher knows where to find those facts and who to ask for help to get more information.

-Examples of analytical research skills include:
+Examples of research analytical skills include:

-Analytical skills aren’t just facts and figures; they also require creativity to brainstorm solutions and possible answers to problems.
+Analytical skills aren’t just about facts and figures; they also require creativity to brainstorm solutions and possible answers to problems.
 Creativity helps analytical people move away from the small points and think big picture.